lmiroslaw/AzureBigComputeLabsEMEA/GetTooledUp.md

 # Get Tooled Up for Azure Big Compute #

-Before you begin the labs, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier.
+Before you begin the labs, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier (and more fun)!
 These utilities can either be installed on your laptop, or you can provision a  linux or windows VM in Azure, and install them there.

 A good option for Linux folks is to install the Linux tools into the Ubuntu Bash shell on Windows 10.
 There is a quick HOWTO on this online <a href="https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10">here</a>.